ebergam/ebergam.github.io/_pages/about.md

   - /about.html
 ---

-I am an applied economist, focusing on green industrial policy and economic geography.
+I am an applied economist, focusing on green industrial policy, innovation and economic geography.
 I am currently working as postdoctoral researcher at ESADE Barcelona.

 I earned my Ph.D. in Economics at Collegio Carlo Alberto and University of Turin, and was Research Fellow at the University of Milan Bicocca.